The Benefits of Solar Power in Florida

 Not Connected to Grid

-• But you are insulated from losing power since you are not reliant on the power grid.
+- You are insulated from losing power since you are not reliant on the power grid.